Please return your overdue books now - no fines will be charged on overdue books!

 Please note: External members do not have remote access to UJ's electronic resources.
-Please go to the Circulation Desk, Information Desk or Learning Commons for assistance to create an on-campus PIN for the day.
+Please go to the Circulation Desk or Information Desk for assistance to create an on-campus PIN for the day.

 Q8.
-What if I forget my student card and need access to the Library?
+What if I lost my student card and need access to the Library?

 Q9.
-What if I do not return my loan by the due date?
+What will happen if I do not return my book by the due date?